JakeSteam/blog-programming/_drafts/2023-01-12-openrs2-archives-mission-to-rescue-old-runescape-caches.md

 ### Manually finding

-Of course, you can also look in the usual directories yourself if you don't want to run an `.exe`.
-The cache's expected locations are known, and vary according to the version of RuneScape.
-Additional information on these paths can be found on the "[Game Data Preservation Project](https://runescape.wiki/w/User:Manpaint55/T:CHD-main)" on RS wiki.
+Of course, you can also look in the usual directories yourself if you don't want to run the finder `.exe`.
+The cache's common locations are known, and vary according to the version of RuneScape, however looking manually may miss unusual cache locations (or backups).
+Additional information on these typical paths can be found on the "[Game Data Preservation Project](https://runescape.wiki/w/User:Manpaint55/T:CHD-main)" on RS wiki.

 Here are the locations for the highest priority caches: